webbtj/cm-cli/README.md

 DESCRIPTION

-  Add a custom page template to your theme
+  Add a custom local config to your site

 SYNOPSIS